open-component-model/ocm-k8s-toolkit/docs/getting-started/deploy-helm-chart-bootstrap.md

 ```

 As the diagram shows, we will start by creating an OCM component that contains three resources:
-- An OCM Resource of type `HelmChart` that contains the Helm chart we want to deploy.
+- An OCM Resource containing the "HelmChart" we want to deploy.
-- An OCM Resource of type `Image` that contains the image reference we want to use for the deployment and
+- An OCM Resource containing an access specification to an "Image" we want to use for the deployment and localization.
+- An OCM Resource containing the `ResourceGraphDefinition` (RGD) that will deploy the Helm chart and configure the
 localization.
-- An OCM Resource of type `RGD` that contains the `ResourceGraphDefinition` that will deploy the Helm chart and
-  configure the localization.

 To enable the bootstrap of the `ResourceGraphDefinition`, we will create the respective OCM K8s Toolkit resources that
-point to the OCM repository (`OCMRepository`), the OCM component version (`Component`), and the OCM Resource
+point to the OCM repository ("OCMRepository"), the OCM component version ("Component"), and the OCM Resource
-(`Resource`) that contains the `ResourceGraphDefinition`.
-The OCM K8s Toolkit resource `Deployer` will refer to the
+("Resource: RGD") that contains the `ResourceGraphDefinition`.
+The OCM K8s Toolkit resource "Deployer" will refer to the
-aforementioned `Resource`, download the `ResourceGraphDefinition`, and apply it to the cluster.
+aforementioned "Resource: RGD", download the `ResourceGraphDefinition`, and apply it to the cluster.

-kro will reconcile this `ResourceGraphDefinition` and create a Custom Resource Definition (CRD).
-By creating an
+After applying the `ResourceGraphDefinition`, kro will reconcile it and create a Custom Resource Definition
-instance of that CRD, we will deploy the resources defined in the `ResourceGraphDefinition`:
+("CRD: Bootstrap").
+By creating an instance of that CRD, we will deploy the resources as defined in the
+`ResourceGraphDefinition`:
-- A OCM K8s Toolkit resource "HelmChart" of type `Resource` that contains the location of the Helm chart in its status.
+- An OCM K8s Toolkit resource "HelmChart" of type `Resource` that contains the location of the Helm chart in its status.
-- A OCM K8s Toolkit resource "Image" of type `Resource` that contains the image reference for the localization in its
+- An OCM K8s Toolkit resource "Image" of type `Resource` that contains the localized image reference in its status.
-  status.
 - A FluxCD resource of type `OCIRepository` that points to the location of the Helm chart retrieved from the status of
   the resource "HelmChart".
-- A FluxCD resource of type `HelmRelease` that points to the FluxCD `OCIRepository`, gets the Helm chart, and replaces
+- A FluxCD resource of type `HelmRelease` that points to FluxCDs `OCIRepository`, gets the Helm chart, and replaces
-  the image location in the deployment using its `spec.values` field and the status of the resource "Image" that
+  the image location in the deployment using its `spec.values`-field and the status of the resource "Image" that
-  contains the image reference.
+  contains the localized image reference.

 Finally, we will check if the deployment was successful and if the localization was applied correctly.

 > [!IMPORTANT]
 > Before starting, make sure you have set up your environment as described in the [setup guide](setup.md).

 ## Create the OCM component version